This post may contain affiliate links. Please read my disclosure policy.

 There are few things more appreciated than a handmade gift.
 Make it something sweet and chocolate and you’ve definitely kicked the gift giving up a notch or two, or at least you have in my book!

-For as long as I can remember, truffles have been a favorite chocolate confection that we’ve made for special occasions and holidays.
+For as long as I can remember, Chocolate Truffles have been a favorite chocolate confection that we’ve made for special occasions and holidays.

-To make them, you begin by making the chocolate ganache filling that I shared recently.
+To make them, you begin by making my recipe for chocolate ganache filling .
 You can make this up to a few days in advance and store in an airtight container in the refrigerator.
 Then, when you are ready to make your truffles, scoop out a portion of the cold ganache, about a tablespoon, form into a ball in the palms of your hands and then roll them in a variety of coatings.

-For Valentine’s Day, we stick with the classic confectioner’s sugar or cocoa powder treatment for our truffles and for Easter or special showers and such, toasted coconut is always a favorite.
+For Valentine’s Day, we stick with the classic confectioner’s sugar or cocoa powder treatment for our truffles.
+When we make these for Easter or special showers and such, toasted coconut is always a favorite coating.

-For Christmas, we’ll sometimes encase them in crushed candy canes or red and green sprinkles for a holiday touch.
-We also love to coat them in roasted pecans or pistachios to bring in a bit of that perfect salty and sweet combination that I can’t seem to get enough of lately.
+For Christmas, we sometimes encase them in crushed candy canes or red and green sprinkles for a holiday touch.
+We also love to coat them in roasted pecans or pistachios to bring in a bit of that perfect salty and sweet combination.

 Basically, the possibilities are endless where truffles are concerned!